-The Milwaukee M18 is a slick little vacuum.
-Its 2-gallon canister is shaped like a toolbox, and the tube and all the attachments are stored in the lid.
-Thus, the inconvenience of awkward shaped shop vacuums and components is remedied.
-Not only is this machine designed well, but it's also a beast at sucking-up all types of debris from nuts and bolts to sawdust to buckets of water.
+The Milwaukee M18 is a slick little cordless wet/dry vacuum.
+Its two-gallon canister is shaped like a toolbox, and the tube and all the attachments are stored in the lid.
+Not only is this machine designed well, it's also a beast at sucking-up all types of debris, from nuts and bolts to sawdust to buckets of water.
 This machine also has one of the longer tubes in the class.
 The tube has the added benefit of self-retracting like a spring, so it's long when you need it and short when you don't.

 While the M18 is indeed a sweet cordless wet/dry vacuum, it does have a few drawbacks.
 For one, it's one of the noisier models we tested.
 Also, at 10 lbs, 2 oz, it's on the heavier side of the class.
-Despite its 5 amp-hour battery, a fully charged cell would only power the machine for 23 minutes — not exactly an impressive outcome.
-That said, the conveniences that this machine offers overshadow its few performance shortfalls.
+Despite its 5 amp-hour battery, a fully charged cell would only power the machine for 23 minutes — not impressive.
+That said, the conveniences that this machine offers overshadow its performance shortfalls.

 Read Full Review: Milwaukee M18

 The Ryobi P3240 is a high-performance machine at a reasonable price.
-What more could you ask for?
-This cordless wet/dry vacuum picks up wet and dry materials like a boss.
-It is also relatively lightweight, which is great for moving around with the tool in hand.
-Lastly, the Ryobi's self-retracting hose and effective attachments store on the outside of the machine in convenient, in-line slots.
+It picks up wet and dry materials like a boss.
+It is also relatively lightweight, Lastly, the Ryobi's self-retracting hose and effective attachments store on the outside of the machine in convenient, in-line slots.

-While this model's self-retracting hose design is a boon for easy storage, when fully extended the hose is among the shortest in the class.
+While this model's self-retracting hose design makes for easy storage, when fully extended the hose is among the shortest in the class.
 Additionally, the hose diameter poses some problems when attempting to pick up larger, rigid materials.
-It should be said that these critiques may be seen in a positive light as well.
-In the case of the narrow, short hose, we observed an improved ability to move heavy objects when smaller in size.
-With that in mind, we think that this is a proper little vacuum that will satisfy most people's needs and budgets.
+However, these negatives may be seen in a positive light as well.
+With the narrow, short hose, there was an improved ability to move heavy objects when smaller in size.
+So this is a little cordless wet/dry vacuum that will satisfy most people's needs and budgets.

 Read Full Review: Ryobi P3240